Simple online tools for developers, networking, text and conversions.

 How to use these examples

-3. Review the readable output.
+3. Review the readable output in the result area

 Common mistakes in sample input